openstax/cnx-tools/content-copy-tool/README.md

 Content Copy Tool is only compatible with **Python 2.7.x** !

-It is recommended you use tools like e.g. pyenv to keep sure you use python 2.7.x Also recommended is to use the python2 tool `virtualenv`.
+It is recommended you use tools like e.g. pyenv to keep sure you use python 2.7.x Also recommended is to use the python2 tool virtualenv.

 #### Setting up the tool
 * If you are using git (recommended), from the Documents folder enter the command